Costs and Aid

 Two types of federal financial aid programs:

 The federal government reviews your FAFSA to estimate how much you and your family can afford to pay for college.
-This amount is your Expected Family Contribution (EFC).
-Your EFC determines eligibility for various award programs.
+This amount is your Student Aid Index (SAI).
+Your SAI determines eligibility for various award programs.

-Meanwhile, Appalachian determines the Cost of Attendance (COA), which is an estimate of how much it will cost to attend Appalachian as full-time undergraduate or graduate student.
+Meanwhile, App State determines the Cost of Attendance (COA), which is an estimate of how much it will cost to attend App State as full-time undergraduate or graduate student.
 Your COA includes indirect costs, which are expenses you will likely incur, but will not pay to the university.
 Indirect costs vary from student to student and may include off-campus housing, transportation to campus and elective expenses (clothing, food and personal hygiene items).

-Appalachian calculates Financial Need by subtracting the EFC from the COA.
+App State calculates Financial Need by subtracting the SAI from the COA.
 Your Financial Need is how much need-based aid you can get.

-Non-need-based aid is financial aid that is not based on your EFC.
+Non-need-based aid is financial aid that is not based on your SAI.
 What matters is your Cost of Attendance (COA) and how much other assistance you’ve been offered so far.

 COA - Financial Aid Offered So Far = Eligibility for Non-need-based aid